Fitbhav/videocalling-app/README.md

 # React + Vite
+a zego cloud app help in callling and help in audio video call and a help in  conducting meeting and you  can easily share messages etc

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.